aws/aws-lc/README.md

 ## Why AWS-LC?

-AWS-LCs goal is to maintain a secure libcrypto that is compatible with software and applications used at AWS.
+AWS-LC's goal is to maintain a secure libcrypto that is compatible with software and applications used at AWS.
 AWS-LC also serves as the new home for the AWS Cryptography team to publish open source contributions and enhancements that are submitted to other libcrypto projects.